 Arc’teryx Beta FL Jacket

 Arc’teryx is constantly innovating and sets the bar high when it comes to technical, waterproof outdoor clothing.
 The brand has a close relationship with W.L.
 Gore, the makers of Gore-Tex, and already released waterproof jackets and pants under the brand new line of Gore-Tex Pro fabrics released in 2020.

-The Beta FL jacket is a very light, slim fit jacket built for going fast in the mountains.
+Lightweight and slim fit, the Beta FL is one of those hiking jackets that are built for going fast in the mountains.
 The Beta series of gear is for all-mountain use.
 FL means fast and light.
 For this year Arc’teryx has integrated not one but two new kinds of Gore-Tex into the jacket.

 In areas that are going to be subject to a lot of abrasion like the shoulders, upper arms, and hood, Gore-Tex Most Rugged is used.
 Most Rugged is more durable and more impact resistant than traditional Gore-Tex.
 Getting whipped by tree branches skiing won’t crack the waterproof membrane.

 On the front and back and under the arms, Gore-Tex Most Breathable is used, a lighter membrane meant for extremely good breathability.
 The whole thing is covered with a lightweight 40 denier outer fabric making this jacket a fast and light machine in bad weather.

 We love our polyesters and nylons in the outdoor industry, but there’s nothing quite like merino wool from those mountain sheep from New Zealand and Australia.
 It’s soft to wear, resists bacteria so it doesn’t smell, and is warm when it’s wet.
 Natures ideal base and mid layer.